Welsh-language literature: The 20th-century literary revival

-The first years of the twentieth century are frequently regarded as representing a "revival" or even a "renaissance" in Welsh poetry; one of a number of periods in Welsh literature in which a perception that standards had declined was addressed by reaching back into the literary tradition of the past as a source of renewal and reinvigoration.
-The reaction against the late 19th century Bardd Newydd ("New Poet"; see above) had already begun by the final years of the nineteenth century (see above), but the first two key figures in the twentieth century literary revival would make their mark not as poets in their own right but as what R. M. Jones referred to as "literary politicians": using their influence to create the conditions necessary for the revival.
-The first of these was journalist, historian and politician O. M. Edwards (1858-1920).
-His primary vehicle for influence was his editorship from 1890 onwards of the influential magazine Cymru, in which some of the poetry and other literature of the revival alongside accessible articles on Welsh history, politics and a range of other subjects; but he would also publish an affordable series of literary classics in Welsh, Cyfres y Fil, making the poetic tradition accessible to ordinary readers in a way it had not been before.
-Edwards included not just established canonical figures such as Dafydd ap Gwilym and Goronwy Owen in the series, but also poets of the nineteenth century like Eben Fardd, Islwyn and others.
+The first years of the 20th century are frequently regarded as representing a "revival" or even a "renaissance" in Welsh poetry; and once again a period in Welsh literature in which a perception that standards had declined was addressed by reaching back into the literary tradition of the past as a source of renewal and reinvigoration.
+The reaction against the late 19th century Bardd Newydd ("New Poet"; see above) had already begun by the final years of that century (see above), but the first two key figures in the 20th-century literary revival would make their mark not as poets in their own right but as what R. M. Jones referred to as "literary politicians": using their influence to create the conditions necessary for the revival.
+The first of these was journalist, historian and politician O. M. Edwards (1858–1920).
+He would make a mark in his own right as a writer of popular history books and travel writing (see below), but made his main impact as an enabler of others, particularly through his editorship from 1890 onwards of the influential magazine Cymru, in which some of the poetry and other literature of the revival appeared alongside accessible articles on Welsh history, politics and a range of other subjects.
+Edwards would also publish an affordable series of literary classics in Welsh, Cyfres y Fil, making the poetic tradition accessible to ordinary readers in a way it had not been before.
+Edwards included not just established canonical figures such as Dafydd ap Gwilym and Goronwy Owen in the series, but also poets of the 19th century like Eben Fardd, Islwyn and others.
+Writing in the Dictionary of Welsh Biography, historian R. T. Jenkins would say of him:

+His service to Wales in these respects cannot be over-estimated; it was a service rendered at a critical time in the history of Welsh culture...
+He nourished a school of young writers, and it would be easy to give a long list of prominent Welsh literati who began their careers under his aegis.